-Foreign Investments in Agricultural Land: FAQs & Resource Library
+Foreign Ownership of Agricultural Land: FAQs & Resource Library

 Q: What is a “foreign ownership law”?

 In general, a “foreign ownership law” is a law that restricts certain foreign individuals, foreign entities, or foreign governments from acquiring, transferring, holding, or investing in U.S. real estate, specifically including private agricultural land located within the U.S. For purposes of this resource, the following questions and accompanying answers focus on privately held agricultural land.

 Q: Are there any states that ban foreign ownership of agricultural land?

 There are no states with an absolute prohibition on foreign ownership, however, approximately twenty-four states specifically forbid or limit nonresident aliens, foreign business entities, or foreign governments from acquiring or owning an interest in private agricultural land within the boundaries of their state.
 To view states’ laws restricting foreign ownership of private agricultural land, see NALC’s Statutes Regulating Ownership of Agricultural Land here.

 Some states, such as Arizona, Hawaii, Idaho and Oregon have laws that prohibit foreign ownership of public real estate and farmland; however, only Oregon specifically restricts foreign individuals from purchasing public lands within the state.
 See Or.
 Rev. Stat.
 Ann. § 273.255 which permits “[a]ny individual who…is a citizen of the United States, or has declared an intention to become a citizen, may apply to purchase state lands.”
 Mississippi has a law (Miss.
 Code Ann. § 29-1-75) restricting nonresident aliens and corporations from purchasing or owning public lands within the state, which is set to expire on July 1, 2026.

 Q: How many states have foreign ownership laws?